The National Archives (United Kingdom): Smartphone applications

 In January 2011 The National Archives, in conjunction with historian Nick Barratt and smartphone applications development studio RevelMob, developed its first Old Money iPhone app, which uses historic price data from documents held at The National Archives to see what a sum of money from the past (from 1270) would be worth today and the spending power it would have commanded at the time.

 In September 2011, TNA's museum began using QRpedia codes, which can be scanned by smartphone users in order to retrieve information about exhibits from Wikipedia.

 Blogs and podcasts

 TNA regularly posts blogs to its website.
 Posts cover a wide range of topics, from specific events and time periods to features on holdings in TNA, as well as information on the archive's operations.

 The "Archives Media Player" section holds videos and podcasts created and posted by TNA.
 Videos and audio are not posted as regularly as TNA's blog.

+Strategic plans for the future

-The Future: Archives Inspire 2015–19
+Archives Inspire 2015–19

-Archives Inspire is a strategy document that sets out the goals and priorities of the organisation over four years, from 2015 onwards.
+Archives Inspire was a strategy document that set out the goals and priorities of the organisation over four years, from 2015 onwards.